Objective of the Course:

 Robots can capture a child’s imagination like no other tool by creating a fun, physical learning process.
 With robots, kids learn programming via interactive play by moving a robot in various sequences and using intuitive, visual programming on a computer screen.
 Not only for children, the I-CAN Centre offered “Robotics” for youth (primary and high school) to develop specific digital skills that will be a necessity in the future.

 The I-CAN Centre in partnership with Digital Foundation offered a one day course in online marketing.
 This aimed to empower people with a complete understanding of how to use the internet and become digitally savvy!
 This international project- http://digifyafrica.com/home/digifyafrica/ is taking place all over the African Continent.
 See Facebook Album

 I-CAN and College of Cape Town Graduation

 The I-CAN Centre in partnership with College of Cape Town empowered 40 students in various courses from 1st September – 15th November.
-These courses range from IT Essentials, Essential Business Skills and 3D Printing.
-All courses were funded by Dept Economic Development and Tourism in supporting local communities with digital skills.
-Students from various areas such Elsies River, Ravensmead, Belhar, Gugulethu, KManenberg, Hanover Park, Parow, Uitzig, Bellville South, Eerstriver and Khayelitsha.
+These courses ranged from IT Essentials, Essential Business Skills and 3D Printing.
+All courses were funded by Department of Economic Development and Tourism (DEDAT) in supporting local communities with digital skills.
+Students from various areas such Elsies River, Ravensmead, Belhar, Gugulethu, Manenberg, Hanover Park, Parow, Uitzig, Bellville South, Eerstriver and Khayelitsha benefited from these opportunities.
 Part of the partnership with College of Cape Town these students will have opportunity for placements in 2017.
 See Facebook Album

 Free Internet from Sonic Wireless